ISLAMIC STATE OF AFGHANISTAN

 Afghani politics are essentially regional and ethnic, and while there are dozens of political parties,

-most of them are really the personal followings of various tribal or military leafers.
-There is a variety of
+most of them are really the personal followings of various tribal or military leaders.
+Parties currently operating include the

 Islamic Movement of Afghanistan (Jumbish-i-Milli Islami Afghanistan) represents the Uzbek minority.